 The Plan is a defined contribution plan which covers substantially all employees except those in the residency programs.
 Union and non-union employees are eligible to participate upon reaching the age of eighteen, and are eligible to receive matching, contributions upon reaching the age of twenty-one and completing one year of service.
-The Plan is funded by employee contributions which may not exceed the Internal Revenue Service annual limitations (\$17,500 and \$17,000 for individuals less than age 50 for calendar years 2013 and 2012, respectively; and \$23,000 and \$22,500 for individuals age 50 and older for calendar years 2013 and 2012, respectively.
+The Plan is funded by employee contributions which may not exceed the Internal Revenue Service annual limitations (\$17,500 for individuals less than age 50 for calendar years 2014 and 2013; and \$23,000 for individuals age 50 and older for calendar years 2014 and 2013).

 The College provides a contribution to the non-union employees at a rate equal to 1% of the non-union employee's compensation.
-In addition, the non-union employees receive a matching contribution of 100% of their elective deferral up to 4% of their compensation not to exceed \$11,000.
+In addition, the non-union employees receive a matching contribution of 100% of their elective deferral up to 4% of their compensation not to exceed \$12,750.
 The College has the discretion to vary the contribution rate.

-The employer expense under this plan for the years ended June 30, 2013 and 2012 amounted to \$1,989,108 and \$1,836,865, respectively.
+The employer expense under this plan for the years ended June 30, 2015 and 2013 amounted to \$2,010,371 and \$1,989,108, respectively.